Brexit 'made me feel like a foreigner again'

 THE FRENCH CAFE OWNER

-Helen Hezeques, 40, from France, has lived in the UK for 20 years.
+Helene Hezeques, 40, from France, has lived in the UK for 20 years.

-"When they first had the Brexit vote, people changed," said Helen Hezeques.
+"When they first had the Brexit vote, people changed," said Helene Hezeques.
 "People we never met before were coming into the shop and saying 'So what's going to happen to you?
 Are you going to leave?'"

 "It made me feel like a foreigner again," continued Hezeques, whose two young girls were both born in the UK.
 "How long do we need to be in this country before we're accepted?"

-"Suddenly we were not 'Helen and Serge' anymore," she says, referring to her husband.
+"Suddenly we were not 'Helene and Serge' anymore," she says, referring to her husband.

 "We were 'French and Portuguese.'"